Short Bowel Syndrome

 A variety of medications may be used to treat individuals with short bowel syndrome.

-Gattex® (teduglutide) was approved by the FDA in 2012 to treat adults with short bowel syndromei.
-This drug is a form of glucagon-like peptide 2 which is a protein involved in the rehabilitation of the lining (mucosa) of the intestines.
-The mucosal lining of the intestine is where nutrient absorption takes place.
-For more information, contact:
+Gattex® (teduglutide) was approved by the U.S. Food and Drug Administration (FDA) in 2012 to treat adults with short bowel syndrome.
+This drug is a form of glucagon-like peptide 2 which is a protein involved in the adaptation/rehabilitation of the lining (mucosa) of the intestines.

 In patients with severe short bowel syndrome, the absorption of medications may be an important issue.
 Higher doses of medications may be required to offset the lower percentage of absorption.
 Extended release medications are generally to be avoided.
 Sometimes different delivery systems such as skin patches, nasal or other routes need to be considered to deliver a particular medication to an individual.